 Asynchronous service architecture

 You should stop the asynchronous service before you unregister a plug-in that was registered to execute asynchronously.
 Stopping the service prevents a situation where an asynchronous registered plug-in has been queued for execution but for which there is no plug-in assembly currently registered.
 For example, consider the situation in which a plug-in has been registered to execute asynchronously and the related event has fired.
-After the asynchronous operation has been queued by the queue manager, you then unregister (delete) the plug-in assembly from the Microsoft Dynamics 365 database.
+After the asynchronous operation has been queued by the queue manager, you then unregister (delete) the plug-in assembly from the Dynamics 365 Customer Engagement (on-premises) database.
 In this case, an error occurs when the asynchronous service tries to execute the queued asynchronous operation but the plug-in assembly no longer exists.

 The queue manager creates and manages asynchronous operations that are sent to the asynchronous service either from the event execution pipeline or directly by a Web service call.
 When an event is raised in the event execution pipeline, and if one or more plug-ins are registered for that event, the queue manager creates a new asynchronous operation in the queue.
 Throughout the lifetime of the asynchronous operation, its status may change multiple times from creation until it is completed.
 The queue manager runs as part of the asynchronous service and manages the state changes of the asynchronous operations.
-A part of the queue manager, known as the asynchronous queue agent, is located on the Microsoft Dynamics 365 server.
+A part of the queue manager, known as the asynchronous queue agent, is located on the Dynamics 365 Customer Engagement (on-premises) server.

 Register and Deploy Plug-ins